bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 * `config.action_cable.mount_path` accepts a string for where to mount Action Cable, as part of the main server process.
 Defaults to `/cable`.
-You can set this as nil to not mount Action Cable as part of your normal Rails server.
+You can set this as nil to not mount Action Cable as part of your normal Quails server.

 ### Configuring a Database

-Just about every Rails application will interact with a database.
+Just about every Quails application will interact with a database.
 You can connect to the database by setting an environment variable `ENV['DATABASE_URL']` or by using a configuration file called `config/database.yml`.

 Using the `config/database.yml` file you can specify all the information needed to access your database: